 How Good Are the Players?
 Mostly pretty terrible.
 Lots of newbies and the sorts of players whose main experience is wild, loose home games.

 What Else Do I Need to Know?
-The good news is that there is a $3 max rake, pretty low for this area of Vegas.
+The good news is that there is low rake for this area of Vegas.
 So, at least they aren't scooping all your dough from the pots.
-The room doesn't open until 1 p.m., so don't bother getting up early.
+The room doesn't open until afternoon, so don't bother getting up early.